MIT-Mobile/MIT-Mobile-for-iOS/README.markdown

 #Technical Details

-- Base SDK is Latest iPhone OS
+- Base SDK is Latest iPhone OS (6.0)
-- Deployment Target is iPhone OS 4.0
+- Deployment Target is iPhone OS 5.0

 #Feedback

 Questions, comments, and feedback are welcome at [iphone-app-feedback@mit.edu](mailto:iphone-app-feedback@mit.edu?subject=MIT Mobile for iPhone on GitHub).

-A better README is forthcoming.